-The Dean for Student Academic Services tries to assign a new student to a faculty advisor on the basis of similar academic interests, particularly those interests indicated in on the “Advisor Information Form.”
+The Dean of Academic Success tries to assign a new student to a faculty advisor on the basis of similar academic interests, particularly those interests indicated in on the “Advisor Information Form.”
 But even if you are not initially assigned to an advisor in your intended major, be assured that all faculty advisors are prepared to assist student across the liberal arts curriculum.

 If you work with your advisor to advance your education and development, you should find your advisor continually helpful and responsive.
 Your advisor wishes to offer you good guidance and will help you decide among the various course and program options available as you meet general education requirements and pursue your academic interests.
 The advisor also will direct you to resources concerning such opportunities as study abroad, internships, and research possibilities.
 In addition, you must consult with your advisor not only about course selection or changes but also about any petitions for exceptions to academic regulations.